apache/apisix-website/website/docs/general/blog-contributing-guide.md

 The blogs are written in two languages: English and Chinese.
 We encourage contributors to add blogs in their preferred language.
 It is completely up to you.
 We can handle translations and ask you to do a pull request review later.

 English blogs are located in the `website/blog` directory, in which they are categorized by year, month and date.
-For example, `website/blog/2021/11/22/develop-apisix-ingress-with-nocalhost-in-kubernetes.md` means that a blog named `develop-apisix-ingress-with-nocalhost-in-kubernetes.md` was published on November 22nd, 2021, and it is located in the `website/blog/2021/11/22 directory`.
+For example, `website/blog/2021/11/22/develop-apisix-ingress-with-nocalhost-in-kubernetes.md` means that a blog named `develop-apisix-ingress-with-nocalhost-in-kubernetes.md` was published on November 22nd, 2021, and it is located in the `website/blog/2021/11/22` directory.
+Once it is reviewed and megered, the URL should be: `https://apisix.apache.org/blog/2021/11/22/develop-apisix-ingress-with-nocalhost-in-kubernetes`.

-Similarly, Chinese blogs are located in `website/i18n/zh/docusaurus-plugin-content-blog` directory and follow the same rules described above.
+Similarly, Chinese blogs are located in `website/i18n/zh/docusaurus-plugin-content-blog` directory and follow the same patterns described above.

 ## What you can contribute

-We encourge contributors and users to write blogs about Apache APISIX and publish them on the website.
-As long as blogs fit in the catogories listed below:
+We encourge contributors and users to write blogs about how they contribute or use Apache APISIX, or help us fix typos and update contents in existing blogs.

-- **User Case**: User Case, this is also very straightforward.
-Please tell us how you use Apache APISIX and your feelings about Apache APISIX.
-- **Practical Case**: Best practices, easily confused with Technology.
-The factors that determine whether an article is a Technology or a Practical Case are: the content of the article and the subject of the description.
-For example, if the article is about "Running Apache APISIX on xxx platform", then it is a Practical Case; for example, if the article is about technical stuff, "Apache APISIX v.s.
-Envoy", then it is Technology.
-- **Technology**: Technical articles, easily confused with Practical Case.
-The factors that determine whether an article is a Technology or a Practical Case are: the content of the article and the subject of the description.
-For example, if the article is about "Running Apache APISIX on xxx platform", then it is a Practical Case; for example, if the article is about technical stuff, "Apache APISIX v.s.
-Envoy", then it is Technology.
-- **Community**: community related, e.g. "How to contribute to an open source project without writing code?"
-- **Security**: Security vulnerability notification and methods to bypass security vulnerabilities, currently there are only two articles, very good to identify, generally have CVE-xxxxxxx is it.

 ### Add a new blog

 To add a new blog, please perform the following steps:

 1. Find the right place to store your blog.
-    1. If you plan to submit a blog written in English, please create a markdown file under `website/blog` directory.
+    1. If you plan to submit a blog written in **English**, please create a markdown file under `website/blog` directory.
-    2. If you plan to submit a blog written in Chinese, please create a markdown file under `website/i18n/zh/docusaurus-plugin-content-blog` directory.
+    2. If you plan to submit a blog written in **Chinese**, please create a markdown file under `website/i18n/zh/docusaurus-plugin-content-blog` directory.
     3. If you cannot find an existing year, month, or date directory that fits your desired published date, you can go ahead and create such directory on your own.

 2. Create a markdown file in the directory.
-Please make sure that the file name is written in English with **no** capitalized letters.
-During review session, we may suggest changing it to achieve better SEO performance.
-(Yes, currently some files names contain capitalized letters, we are working on it, see https://github.com/apache/apisix-website/issues/713)
+Please make sure that the file name is written in English with **NO** capitalized letters.
+During review session, we may suggest changing it to achieve better SEO performance (Yes, currently some files names contain capitalized letters, we are working on it, see [Issue #713](https://github.com/apache/apisix-website/issues/713)).

 3. Add text, images, diagrams, charts to the markdown file.
     1. There is nothing much to say about adding text.
-    2. To add images, please upload images to https://markdown.apiseven.com/#/ , and copy the links from there.
+    2. To add images, please upload images to by using [this public image CDN service](https://markdown.apiseven.com) , and copy the links from there.
-    3. To add charts or diagrams, we are happy to see any sort of charts and diagrams, as long as it formats correctly on the page.
+    3. To add charts or diagrams, we are happy to see any sort of charts and diagrams.
 From previous experience, charts with 4 columns or less are the perfect size displayed on screen.

-4. Optional: run locally to inspect any typos or formatting issues left behind.
+4. Optional: run it locally to inspect any typos or formatting issues left behind.
 Although we implemented lint and error checks in the repository, we suggest running it locally to avoid repeated work.
 To run it locally, please run `cd website`, and then run `yarn start` commands in your terminal.

 5. Submit a pull request to our repository.

 #### Blog's header information

 Our blogs start with a header sections containing fields such as `title`, `author`, `authorURL`, `authorImageURL`, `keywords`, `description`, and `tags`.

-While `title` and `author` are starightforward, the other fields might be a bit confusing for those who contribute to blogs for the first time.
+While `title` and `author` are starightforward, the other fields might be a bit confusing for first-time contributors.
 Explanations of each field is shown below.
 Please note that these fields could change over time.

 ```markdown
 title: "blog's title"